Easter Cactus: An Epiphytic Cactus You Can Grow

 Ah, the Easter cactus!
 Springtime blooms abound from this succulent.
 Named because of the time of year it flowers, it’s a popular plant for indoor gardeners.
 You may have heard of similar plants – namely the Christmas cactus and Thanksgiving cactus.
 They, too, bloom around the holiday designated by their common name.

 Even when it’s not flowering, the Easter cactus is a stunner.
 Long, narrow “arms” branch off of the plant’s base.
-Fleshy leaf pads replace leaves on this plant, and it’s from those pads where the flowers will bloom.
+Fleshy leaf pads replace leaves on this plant, and it’s from those pads that the flowers will bloom.

 Everyone’s heard of these holiday cacti, but today we’ll talk about how best to care for them.
 You can develop a succulent collection that will have something in flower year-round!

-Good Products For Growing Easter Cactus:
+Good Products At Amazon For Growing Easter Cactus:

 - BioLogic Scanmask Beneficial Nematodes